famliy-screen-time/familyscreentime.ca/_posts/2020/02/24/the-importance-of-modelling.md

 date: 2020-02-24T18:07:17.454Z
 author: sagetrampleasure
 ---
 It's no secret that children learn by example.
-When it comes to screen use and physical activity,
+When it comes to screen use and physical activity, are you modelling healthy behaviours for your child to follow?